codazoda/notes/DebianUpgrade.md

 ## ksl

+**Code Notices and Warnings**

-There are a lot of warnings on general classifieds.
-As such, I had to disable them by adding `~E_NOTICE` to the php.ini on the `error_reporting` line.
+There are a lot of notices and warnings on general classifieds.
+As such, I had to disable them by adding `~E_NOTICE` and `~E_WARNING` to the php.ini on the `error_reporting` line.

+We might want to fix some of these depending on what the production servers record in their log files.

 **Call-time pass-by-reference has been removed**